dalet-oss/terraform-provider-opnsense/README.md

 # Terraform provider for OPNSense

-This is a Terraform provider that lets you provision DHCP static mappings on OPNSense instance.
+This is a Terraform provider that lets you:
+- provision DHCP static mappings on OPNSense instance
+- provision UnboundDNS host overrides

 What is *NOT* in scope: